Last updated: November 14, 2021

 Nature-lovers should try the incredible Isle of Arran just west of Glasgow.
 One of Scotland’s largest islands, it holds a treasure trove of lush inland forests bursting out to rocky coves and sheltered beaches, as well as walks up dramatic mountain peaks and a full range of outdoor activities such as gorge walking and mountain biking, horse riding and boating.
 But those seeking golden beaches and dreamy blue waters should travel instead to the Isle of Tiree in the Inner Hebrides to take advantage of the shallow bays and the high sunshine records (it’s one of the sunniest spots in the UK).

-If you’re travelling in the autumn and don’t mind the rain and the reduced opening of the local businesses, then a visit to the Isle of Skye is a perfect option, while those looking for a little more variety should head to the 100-plus islands of the Shetlands Archipelago.
+If you’re travelling in the autumn and don’t mind the rain then a visit to the Isle of Skye is a perfect option, while those looking for a little more variety should head to the 100-plus islands of the Shetlands Archipelago.
 Walkers sticking to the mainland should try the idyllic countryside of Angus, which stretches across the east coast from Dundee with miles of walking paths, relaxed villages and disarming, photogenic glens.

 Checklist for your trip to Scotland